Tennormodz/Savannah--Md/README.md

 The *Tennor-MD* is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the *Tennor-MD*  to enhance your Whatsapp more enjoyable ☣Powered by Giddy Tennor
+Enjoy the diverse features of the *Savannah-MD*  to enhance your Whatsapp more enjoyable ☣Powered by Giddy Tennor
 <a><img [src=''/></a>](https://ibb.co/Jn24z80)
 <a><img [src=''/></a>](https://ibb.co/Jn24z80)